 - Unsecured small business loans tend to have higher interest rates than secured loans

 - Exploring alternatives ensures you find the right funding for your business

 An unsecured business loan is any loan that doesn’t require collateral.
 These loans can be faster than secured business loans because you don’t have to wait to appraise an asset.

-Some unsecured business loans are harder to get since a lender takes on more risk with this type of loan.
+Some unsecured small business loans are harder to get since a lender takes on more risk with this type of loan.
 These loans also tend to have higher interest rates to help account for that risk.
 Before deciding on an unsecured business loan, check out these alternatives to see if one fits your business better.

 Secured business loans

 A secured business loan requires you to provide personal or business collateral, which is one or more assets you own that help secure the loan.
 Types of collateral include real estate, vehicles, business equipment, inventory and invoices.

 If you are unable to pay off your secured loan, the lender has a legal claim to your assets and can seize them and sell them to recover the funds it loaned to you.